 Daisy Edwards joined the Foundation team in December 2016.
 In this role she is often the first point of contact for guests.
 She also provides general support throughout the organization.

-Marcia Egbert is the Foundation’s senior program officer for human services.
+Marcia Egbert is the Foundation’s program director for Thriving Families and Social Justice.
 Prior to joining the Foundation in 1998, she was vice president of the National Urban Policy Institute, a public interest policy analysis and lobbying organization in Columbus, Ohio.
 She also served as government relations director for the Cuyahoga County Commissioners and worked for the Speaker of the Ohio House of Representatives.

 Marcia is active in a number of local, state and national philanthropic organizations including the Early Childhood Funders Collaborative, Economic Opportunity Funders, and the Health Taskforce of Philanthropy Ohio.
 She currently serves in leadership roles with the Ohio Transformation Fund, PRE4CLE (Cleveland’s plan for high-quality pre-K), First Year Cleveland (infant mortality reduction coalition), Lead Safe Cleveland Coalition, and the Governor’s Lead Advisory Committee; she is a trustee of the McGregor Foundation.
 Egbert is a two-time alumna of The Ohio State University, having received both B.A. and J.D. degrees from that institution.